Early Education and Support Division

 Attention: Executive Officers and Program Directors of all Child Care and Development Programs

-The purpose of this Management Bulletin (MB) is to request that child care and development contractors funded by the Child Development Division (CDD) work with Native American Tribes in California that receive Child Care and Development Funds (CCDF) to coordinate the exchange of information necessary to prevent duplicate subsidized child care services.
+The purpose of this Management Bulletin (MB) is to request that child care and development contractors funded by the Early Education and Support Division (EESD) work with Native American Tribes in California that receive Child Care and Development Funds (CCDF) to coordinate the exchange of information necessary to prevent duplicate subsidized child care services.

 As described in MB 11-33, Native American children have dual eligibility.
 This means that Native American children are eligible for both State and tribal programs provided they meet the eligibility criteria for each program.
 Under federal regulations, children of Indian Tribes may not receive duplicative services (i.e., they may not receive services funded by State and Tribal programs for the same hours and days of care).

 The California Code of Regulations (CCR), Title 5, Chapter 19, Section 18117(a) states, “The use or disclosure of all information pertaining to the child and his/her family shall be restricted to the purposes directly connected with the administration of the program.”
 Federal regulations require States to coordinate, to the maximum extent feasible, with any Indian Tribes that receive CCDF funds and with programs that benefit Indian children, for the effective administration of their programs (45 Code of Federal Regulations [CFR] 98.12[c] and 98.14[a]).
 Tribes are similarly required to coordinate with States and Lead Agencies in States (45 CFR 98.81[b] and 98.82).